dbmdz/solr-ocrhighlighting/docs/installation.md

 If you struggle with setting up your schema, a look into the [Schema Design](https://lucene.apache.org/solr/guide/8_1/documents-fields-and-schema-design.html) chapter of the Solr user's guide might be helpful.

+!!! caution "No support for multi-valued fields"
+    Due to certain limitations in Lucene/Solr, it is currently **not possible to use multi-valued fields for OCR highlighting**.
+You can work around this by leveraging some of the advanced features of [source pointers](./indexing.md), though.